becdetat/operatorsmanual/README.md

 # Rebecca's Operator's Manual

 ## In your life/work, what do you look like on your best day?
-(What are the mindsets, attitudes, and behaviors that characterize you when you’re at your best?)
+(What are the mindsets, attitudes, and behaviours that characterise you when you’re at your best?)
 - I’m not tired
 - I’m excited to start the day
 - I have a relatively clean slate to work from, most of yesterday’s tasks are done